- Course: BSc Biological Sciences

 What opportunities has your industrial placement opened up to you?

-My contract with IBM was 12 months – June 2013 to June 2014 – but I was fortunate enough to be offered a 2 month extension, so finished in August, in order to wrap up the Wimbledon project.
+My contract with IBM was 12 months – but I was fortunate enough to be offered a 2 month extension, so finished in August, in order to wrap up the Wimbledon project.
 Since then I worked as a marketing consultant with a small engineering firm on building up their marketing strategy – that was really interesting as it was in a much smaller business and also an entirely different industry.
 Since returning to university I undertook an internship organising an event celebrating student engagement at Leeds – another really exciting project, the first of its kind, and the chance to network extensively.
 Finally, I am now working with a student start-up on marketing and promotion within the Leeds student sphere and beyond.

 How can you envisage your year in industry being relevant to your career prospects in the future?